briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

 # Virtualization Vulnerabilities
+- VM Escape
     - It is possible to escape a VM and interact with the host OS or hardware.
 Escaping a VM would mean you have access to the host and control other guest VMs (huge exploit)

     - A hypervisor manages the relationship between physical and virtual resources (i.e. RAM, storage space, CPU, availability, etc.).
 These resources can be reused between VMs (a hypervisor can support 3 VMs with 2 GB of RAM each).
 Data can accidently be shared between VMs and overwritten

 - <u>Resource Reuse</u>: a vulnerability exploiting shared CPU resources to access or modify data between VMs